-\paragraph{Distributor-oriented Model Fingerprinting.} Kim et al.~\citep{kim2020decentralized} proposed a technique for achieving user attribution by explicitly incorporating user-specific fingerprints into the generator’s output.
-While this simplified attribution method allowed for the derivation of sufficient fingerprint conditions, it necessitated a trade-off between the quality of the generated output and attribution accuracy, which was further exacerbated when post-processing was taken into account.
-To tackle this issue, an approach has been proposed that utilizes subtle semantic variations along latent dimensions as fingerprints, generated by perturbations of eigenvectors in the latent distribution~\citep{nie2023attributing}.
-This method demonstrated an improved balance between generation quality and attribution accuracy.
-However, its applicability is restricted to unconditional image generation, as eigenvectors are computed by sampling the learned latent representation—a data-specific representation.
+\textbf{Distributor-oriented Model Fingerprinting.} Kim et al.~\cite{kim2020decentralized} proposed a technique for achieving user attribution by explicitly incorporating user-specific fingerprints into the generator’s output.
+While this simplified attribution method allowed for the derivation of sufficient fingerprint conditions, it necessitates a trade-off between the quality of the generated output and attribution accuracy, which is further exacerbated when image post-processes are taken into account.
+To tackle this issue, an approach has been proposed that utilizes subtle semantic variations along latent dimensions as fingerprints, generated by perturbations of eigenvectors in the latent distribution~\cite{nie2023attributing}.
+This method demonstrates an improved balance between generation quality and attribution accuracy.
+However, its applicability is restricted to unconditional image generation, as eigenvectors are computed by sampling the learned latent representation.
 In the context of conditional image generation, estimating eigenvectors of latent representation becomes challenging due to the vast space of conditions, such as those found in text conditions.

-\paragraph{Stable Diffusion Models.} Our approach is implemented using Stable Diffusion Models (SD)~\citep{Rombach_2022_CVPR}, which function within an autoencoder's latent space.
-Notably, structural alterations to the model aren't necessitated for our method.